History of Colchester

-Colchester is a historic former town [now city] located in Essex, England.
-It served as the first capital of the United Kingdom and is the oldest recorded town in Britain.
-It was raided by the Vikings during the 9th and 10th centuries.
-It also served as an essential location for the medieval cloth trade.
+The history of Colchester as a city dates to the 1st century BC, when the Celtic fortress of Camulodunon was built by the Trinovantes tribe.
+As such, Colchester is regarded as the oldest recorded town in Britain.
+Following the Roman conquest of Britain in 43 AD, a legionary fortress was established on the site, and the name was Latinised as Camulodunum.
+In 49 AD the fortress became a town, was formally renamed Colonia Victricensis, and was designated as the capital of the Roman province of Britannia.
+In c.
+60–61 AD, Camulodunum was razed during the Boudican revolt.
+Following this the capital was moved to Londinium.
+Camulodunum was rebuilt, and continued to be an important city throughout the Roman period.

+Following the withdrawal of the Roman Empire from Britain, Camulodunum contracted significantly.
+It began to reemerge as an Anglo-Saxon town, Colenceaster, in the late Anglo-Saxon period.
+It fell under Viking control in 879, but was recaptured by Edward the Elder in 917.
+The aftermath of the Norman Conquest saw the stone keep of Colchester Castle built in the middle of the town.

+In the medieval period, Colchester became home to several monastic foundations including St John's Abbey and St Botolph's Priory.
+Following the Black Death, Colchester began to emerge as a prominent town in the Medieval English wool trade, and received a large wave of immigration from Flemish wool merchants, leading to the creation of the town's Dutch Quarter.
+Colchester was besieged during the English Civil War.

 Prehistory

 The gravel hill upon which Colchester is built was formed in the Middle Pleistocene period, and was shaped into a terrace between the Anglian glaciation and the Ipswichian glaciation by an ancient precursor to the River Colne.
 From these deposits beneath the town have been found Palaeolithic flint tools, including at least six Acheulian handaxes.
 Further flint tools made by hunter gatherers living in the Colne Valley during the Mesolithic have been discovered, including a Tranchet axe from Middlewick.
 In the 1980s an archaeological inventory showed that over 800 sherds of pottery from the Neolithic, Bronze Age and early Iron Age have been found within Colchester, along with many examples of worked flint.
 This included a pit found at Culver Street containing a ritually placed Neolithic grooved ware pot, and other find spots containing fragments of later Deverel-Rimbury bucket urns.
 Further Neolithic finds were uncovered in 2010 during archaeological excavations of the former Goojerat Barracks.
 Colchester is surrounded by Neolithic and Bronze Age monuments that pre-date the town, including a Neolithic henge at Tendring, large Bronze Age barrow cemeteries at Dedham and Langham, and a larger example at Brightlingsea consisting of a cluster of 22 barrows.
 Five Bronze Age barrow mounds remain near the University of Essex on the north-east outskirts of the town, although the building of the railway line between Colchester and Clacton-on-Sea in the 1850s may have destroyed more.